OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:27

-Nevertheless Absalom urged him,
+Nevertheless, Absalom persisted,
-so he let Amnon and all the king’s sons go with him.
+so he allowed Amnon and all the king’s sons to go with him.

 ## 2 Samuel 13:28